While the process of obtaining a South Carolina adjuster license can initially seem daunting, it is only made up of three simple steps.

 – If you do not pass, you will receive a diagnostic report indicating your strengths and weaknesses by examination type with the score report

-You may register to take your exams and find more information on the PSI South Carolina Insurance page or by calling (800) 733-9267.
+You can register to take your exams — as well as find out more information — on the PSI South Carolina Insurance or by calling PSI at (800) 733-9267.

 Step 3.
 South Carolina Insurance Adjuster License Application

-Once you have completed all your coursework and passed the examination, you are now ready to apply for your license.
+Once you have completed your exams and fingerprinting, you will be ready to apply for your independent adjuster license.

 Apply online with the South Carolina Insurance Adjuster License Application.